droscy/thermod-monitor-dbstats/README.md

 order by 1,2;
 ```

-To get... something else, ask me, I'll try to help you :-)
+To get... something else... ask me, I'll try to help you :-)

 ### Clean database on shutdown
 During the shutdown *DB-Stats monitor* cleans the database in two ways: